• Skip to primary navigation

 Note: This is an overview of the instructions.
 The detailed instructions are in the recipe card below.

-• Pour about a teaspoon of oil in each of the muffin cups, pop it in the oven until it is almost smoking hot.
+3. Pour about a teaspoon of oil into each of the muffin cups and pop it in the oven until it is almost smoking hot.
+Carefully take the hot pan out and pour ¼ cup of the cold batter into each cup over the hot oil.
+Bake undisturbed for 20 minutes.

-• Do not open the oven door before 20 minutes, this is important.
+• Do not open the oven door before 20 minutes; this is important.

-• You can use whole milk but keep in mind that low fat milk makes the Yorkshire pudding puffier and more crisp.
+• You can use whole milk, but keep in mind that low-fat milk makes the Yorkshire pudding puffier and more crisp.

 A top view of a breakfast table with yorkshire pudding filled with roast beef and cheese.